mikyrenato/Project-4-Blog/README.md

 ### Notifications

-From the notifications page you can view notifications regarding your posts(i.e another user liked your post)
+From the notifications page you can view notifications regarding your posts(i.e another user liked your post or started to follow you.)

 <img src="staticfiles/images/notifications.png">